 We haven’t yet had the opportunity to throw a lot of applications at the new Macs, but those we did try zipped along quite nicely.
 Launching and scrolling were crisp and menus appeared in a flash.
 QuickTime movies played back smoothly at large screen sizes and MacSoft’s Unrealthough desirous of more RAM than the 64MB on-boardplayed with nary a hiccup.

-The beauty of these new Macs goes much deeper than just their striking new exteriors.
+Bottom line: The beauty of these new Macs goes much deeper than just their striking new exteriors.
 While we don’t yet have final performance scores, they’re clearly the fastest Macsby a significant margin on the top endthat have ever existed.
 They’re also solidly built, and easy to upgrade.
 Most importantly, however, these new Macs introduce Firewire and USB to the desktop technologies that will be a staple of 21st-century computing.

 Back to the previous page